johannesbuchholz/lurker/README.md

 }
 ```

-Use the special keyword `ALL` for conveniently affect all available lights:
+Use the special keyword `ALL` for conveniently affecting all available lights:
 ```json
 {
   "keys": ["make it dark"],